Keyboard shortcuts

 SubcommandDescription

-yoe dev extract <unit>Run git format-patch upstream..HEAD, write to patches/<unit>/, print updated patches list
+yoe dev extract <unit>Run git format-patch upstream..HEAD, write to <unit-dir>/<unit>/ next to the unit’s .star file, print updated patches list

 yoe dev diff <unit>Show git log upstream..HEAD — your local commits